TarunRaghav3699/Website-blocker-python/README.md

 ---------------------

-Well to get started with this project just clone the repository and edit the host file location depending on the OS your using.
+Well to get started with this project just clone the repository and edit the host file location depending on the OS that you are using.

 ```bash
     $-> git clone https://github.com/Kalebu/Website-blocker-python